History of slavery in Colorado: Colorado Territory

-Colorado Territory (1861–1876) was established on February 28, 1861, in response to a large influx of fortune seekers and settlers during the Pike's Peak Gold Rush.
-Before the American Civil War, there was a clash between Democrats who were pro-slavery and anti-slavery Congressional Republicans, who were able to pass the Colorado Organic Act in mid-February 1861.
-On August 1, 1876, President Ulysses S. Grant admitted Colorado to the Union.
+The Pike's Peak Gold Rush of 1858-1861 produced a huge influx of fortune seekers and settlers.
+In 1861, there was a clash between Democrats who were pro-slavery and anti-slavery Congressional Republicans, who were able to pass the Colorado Organic Act which President James Buchanan signed on February 28, 1861, to create the free Territory of Colorado (1861–1876).

+In September 1865, the (White male) voters of the Territory defeated a referendum for universal male suffrage by a vote of 476 to 4,192, denying the vote to Indians, Negros, Asians, and women.
+On January 10, 1867, Congress passed the Territorial Suffrage Act which allowed African American men in the western territories to vote.

+On August 1, 1876, President Ulysses S. Grant issued Proclamation 230 admitting Colorado to the Union as the 38th State.

 African American pioneers

 In the mid-19th century Black people came to Colorado with other fortune seekers during the Pike's Peak Gold Rush and lived in and around Denver, Boulder, Cripple Creek, and Central City, Colorado.
 A number of Black members of the 9th and 10th United States Cavalry, the Buffalo Soldiers, settled in Colorado after they completed their military career.